Care Certificate 3.2c Answers

 This guide will help you answer The Care Certificate Standard 3.2c Explain where to get additional support and advice about how to resolve such dilemmas.

 The Care Certificate Standard 3.2c focuses on addressing dilemmas in health and social care.
 As a care worker, you may face complex situations requiring careful consideration.
-Understanding where to get additional support and advice is crucial to resolving these dilemmas effectively and ethically.
+Understanding where to get additional support and advice is important to resolving these dilemmas effectively and ethically.

 What Are Dilemmas in Care?